 The WRAC program offers individual consultations and workshops for faculty and promotes the sharing of best practices in writing pedagogy through faculty learning communities as well as professional development opportunities.

 We support all SF State students at both undergraduate and graduate levels by curating available campus resources and support services as well as information on writing-intensive courses to help students develop their writing skills.

 We support SF State faculty by curating available resources and offering professional development opportunities that are applicable to a wide variety of writing-intensive courses with the goal to ensure student success.

 Faculty Development Opportunities

-Offered by Center for Equity and Excellence in Teaching and Learning (CEETL), the Justice, Equity, Diversity and Inclusion (JEDI) Writing Pedagogies for Inclusive Excellence (PIE) Institute is a fully asynchronous, completely self-paced online course about teaching writing based on pedagogies for inclusive excellence.
-This institute was designed for faculty who teach writing in their disciplines and provides resources, skills, and strategies to help faculty teach writing grounded in justice, equity, diversity, and inclusion.
+Offered by Center for Equity and Excellence in Teaching and Learning (CEETL), the Justice, Equity, Diversity and Inclusion (JEDI) Writing and Reading Pedagogies for Inclusive Excellence (PIE) Institute is a fully asynchronous, completely self-paced online course about teaching writing and reading based on pedagogies for inclusive excellence.
+This institute was designed for faculty who teach writing and reading in their disciplines and provides resources, skills, and strategies to help faculty teach writing and reading grounded in justice, equity, diversity, and inclusion.

 Literacy and Pedagogy in an Age of Misinformation and Disinformation